apache/spark/docs/mllib-ensembles.md

 The specific mechanism for re-labeling instances is defined by a loss function (discussed below).
 With each iteration, GBTs further reduce this loss function on the training data.

-#### Validation while training

-Gradient boosting can overfit when trained with more number of trees.
-In order to prevent overfitting, it might be useful to validate while training.
-The method **`runWithValidation`** has been provided to make use of this option.
-It takes a pair of RDD's as arguments, the first one being the training dataset and the second being the validation dataset.

-The training is stopped when the improvement in the validation error is not more than a certain tolerance (supplied by the **`validationTol`** argument in **`BoostingStrategy`**).
-In practice, the validation error decreases with the increase in number of trees and then increases as the model starts to overfit.
-There might be cases, in which the validation error does not change monotonically, and the user is advised to set a large enough negative tolerance and examine the validation curve to make further inference.

 #### Losses

 The table below lists the losses currently supported by GBTs in MLlib.